The Queens Housing Landscape

 Is Central AC Still the Gold Standard?

 Despite the rise of mini-splits, central air conditioning remains highly desirable among buyers.
-In your search, you might find that properties with central systems often:
+In your search, you might find that properties with central systems often:-

 - Sell faster than comparable homes with only mini-splits